sgmurphy/wordpress-plugins/mystickyelements/readme.txt

 * Telegram channel - add your Telegram channel link and let your visitors join your Telegram community.

+* Threads - add a link to your Threads profile so your visitors can connect with you easily

 * Vimeo - Let your visitors see all of your videos on Vimeo, comment, like your videos and follow your channel.

 * Spotify - Spotify is growing and if you run a podcast, Spotify is the best distribution channel you can probably have.